Why just leaders need coaching

 remain operationally capable,

-motivate and support employees as well as
+motivate and support employees, and

 drive necessary changes forward.

-Reflecting the Current Situation in Coaching
+Reflecting the current situation in coaching

-recognizing one’s own blind spots,
+recognize one's own blind spots,

-developing new courses of action.
+develop new courses of action.

 For coaching to be effective, the coach needs not only methodological competence but also field and practical experience.
 This includes: